Adityaraj1711/indi-coin/README.md

 List of every single transaction in the blockchain

 ### Nodes index
 List of all registered nodes
+Resolve nodes to get the longest chain sustained.
 ### Account view

 View user's account and all the wallets they own